abaez/ta-rust/README.md

 ## A [Rust](http://www.rust-lang.org) module and lexer for [Textadept](http://foicica.com/textadept/).

 ### DESCRIPTION
 A module/lexer for Rust.
-I recently decided to take a month and learn Textadept.
-Turns out the little gem of a texteditor is much more powerful that I thought it would be and I decided to keep using it.
-However, it's missing a couple of features and languages that I like using.
-Rust is one of those languages.

-Currently, this module holds all keywords, types, and any other standard lexer definition described by the [Rust reference](http://doc.rust-lang.org/0.11.0/rust.html) manual.
+Currently, this module holds all keywords, types, and any other standard lexer definition described by the [Rust reference](http://doc.rust-lang.org/reference.html) manual.
 It also encompasses the a vast list of snippets I use when coding, ctags for semi auto-complete, and api references.

 Note: The API references are currently just the presentation of the prototypes for an API call.
 I believe with how Rust work, these prototypes are good enough for each reference call.

 #### Completed:
 *   lexer: All keywords, types, library types, syntax extensions, strings, and